IlusionDev/nextjs-sitemap-generator/README.md

 The option `pagesDirectory` should point to the static files output folder.
 After generating the output files, run `node your_nextjs_sitemap_generator.js` to generate the sitemap.

+If your pages are statically served then you will need to set the `showExtensions` option as `true` so that the pages contain the extension, most cases being `.html`.
 #### Usage with `getStaticPaths`

 If you are using `next@^9.4.0`, you may have your site configured with getStaticPaths to pregenerate pages on dynamic routes.
 To add those to your sitemap, you need to load the BUILD_ID file into your config whilst excluding fallback pages: